 Intense pain or unexplained spasms in your face may be a sign of underlying nerve compression.
-At Apex Spine and Neurosurgery in Roswell, Alpharetta, and Bethlehem, Georgia, the experienced surgical team offers microvascular decompression procedures to take pressure off of your facial nerves and relieve pain and other symptoms that disrupt your life.
+At Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, the experienced surgical team offers microvascular decompression procedures to take pressure off of your facial nerves and relieve pain and other symptoms that disrupt your life.
 If you need help managing facial pain from trigeminal neuralgia or other conditions, call the Apex Spine and Neurosurgery office nearest you or request an appointment online today.

 Microvascular decompression is a surgery that focuses on relieving abnormal compression of the cranial nerve.
 This nerve sits at the base of your brainstem within your skull and when compressed, can result in painful conditions like trigeminal neuralgia, glossopharyngeal neuralgia, and hemifacial spasms.

 Trigeminal neuralgia describes extreme pain and muscle spasms in your face.
 Many feel severe, shock-like pain with even gentle touches while brushing their teeth or applying lotion.
 This condition often results when a blood vessel presses on the nerves of your face.

 Glossopharyngeal neuralgia describes extreme pain that affects your tongue, ear, and back of your throat.
 Shock-like pain sensations develop when you swallow, likely due to nerve compression from nearby blood vessels.

 Hemifacial spasms involve involuntary twitching and abnormal contraction of the facial muscles.
 This condition usually affects just one side of your face and might be the result of nerve compression or an injury to the facial nerve.